axeluhl/sailing-analytics/wiki/typical-data-mining-scenarios.md

 	* The first creates a completely new one.
 This is the way to go, if you're creating the first chain for a new data mining bundle or if you added a new Fact that is independent from the other Facts in the data mining bundle (the new Fact doesn't share any Intermediate Types with other Facts).
 This is described in this section.
 	* The other way reuses existing `DataRetrieverChainDefinitions`.
 This should be used, when you added a Fact that shares Intermediate Types with other Facts of the data mining bundle.
 This is described [here](#Create-a-new-DataRetrieverChainDefinition-with-existing-ones).
 * Concrete instances of a `DataRetrieverChainDefintion` are created with `SimpleDataRetrieverChainDefinition`.
 This class has two generic type attributes for the type of the Data Source and the type of the retrieved Facts.
 	* Its constructor has three parameters.
-Two for the classes of the generic type attributes and a message key, that is used for internationalization.
+Two for the classes of the generic type attributes and a message key that is used for internationalization.
 The values of the message key in the `stringMessages*.properties` are shown in the Ui, so they should be user friendly.
 * The methods `startWith`, `addAfter` and `endWith` are used to define the order of the used Retrievers.
 	* Every method has a message key as parameter that has to meet the same conditions as the message key of the chain.
 * The call order of these methods has to match the pattern `startWith addAfter* endWith` or an exception will be thrown.